-This is a multitude that no man can number.
+The rapture view sees this multitude as all martyrs of the great tribulation period.
+In other words, it is thought that this great number will repent and believe the gospel during the great tribulation and therefore, be killed for their faith in Christ.
+Please notice that this multitude is one that no man can number.
 The multitude is vast-out of all nations, and kindreds, and people, and tongues.
-Is this not all the elect of God who have died.
+Is this not the elect of God who have died?
 Like the souls of the martyrs in Revelation 6, these also are clothed with white robes.
 Where are those sleeping in Jesus that he shall bring with him at the resurrection?
-The writer believes this to be that group.
+This is that group, in the understanding of the writer.
 These are the dead in Christ who are present with Lord and clothed in white robes.
 Have they been in great tribulation?
 Indeed, they have!
 There is an interesting passage in the book of Acts concerning the Apostle Paul when he was stoned in Lystra, dragged from the city, and left for dead.
 (Acts 14:19-22).
-We are told that Paul and Barnabas returned again to Lystra, and to Iconium, and Antioch, " . . confirming the souls of the disciples, and exhorting them to continue in the faith, and that we must through much tribulation enter into the kingdom of God." (verses 21-22).
+We are told that Paul and Barnabas returned again to Lystra, and to Iconium, and Antioch, "... confirming the souls of the disciples, and exhorting them to continue in the faith, and that we must through much tribulation enter into the kingdom of God." (verses 21-22).

 When the writer begins to think of this, his mind goes back to the multiplied thousands who have shed their blood since Paul spake these words.
-Time and space would fail us to tell of the Waldenses-the Albigenses-the Petrobrussians-the Arnoldists-the Lollards; all Ana-Baptists who went through much tribulation.
-And what more than this could the saints have in the great tribulation-for after men have killed the body, what more than they do?
+Time and space would fail us to tell of the Waldenses-the Petrobrussians-the Arnoldists-the Lollards; all Ana-Baptists who had much tribulation.
+And what more could they have in the great time of trouble on the earth-for after men have killed the body, what more than they do?
 Yes, the saints have been through great tribulation and it continues to this day and shall until we are resurrected.
 How about the saints in that great time who are persecuted and put to death by the man of sin?
-The Revelation tell us they shall be delivered into the hands of the beast for forty and two months-three and one half years or twelve hundred and sixty days.
+The Revelation tell us they shall be delivered into the hands of the beast for forty and two months-three and one half years-or twelve hundred and sixty days.